sourcecred/docs/docs/beta/introduction.md

 Second, we don't think value is about *transactions*, but rather, about *relationships*.
 SourceCred doesn't try to assign a dollar score or price to any contribution or person.
-Instead, every contribution or contributor earns [Cred](concepts/cred.md) based on their connections to other contributions, and how much Cred those other contributions earn.
+Instead, every contribution or contributor earns [Cred](cred.md) based on their connections to other contributions, and how much Cred those other contributions earn.
 Mathematically, we do this by constructing a network of contributions called a Contribution Graph, and then running the CredRank algorithm on it.

 Finally, we acknowledge that in order to be sustainable, communities need to interact with the "real world" economy of dollars and cents.
-For that reason, every community can issue [Grain](concepts/grain.md), a community-specific cryptocurrency.
+For that reason, every community can issue [Grain](grain.md), a community-specific cryptocurrency.
 Grain is then distributed based on contributor Cred scores.
 Sponsors purchase Grain, and then use it for [Boosting](concepts/boosting.md), which allows them to influence Cred scores, and thus the community's priorities.
-Basically, Sponsors help make the community economically viable, and in return the community gives sponsors some infuence over the community's goals, values, and priorities.
+Basically, Sponsors help make the community economically viable, and in return the community gives sponsors some influence over the community's goals, values, and priorities.

 In the short term, SourceCred is focused on supporting open-source crypto projects.
-Crypto projects are an ideal fit because they need a way to distribute the tokens that they natively generate, and need a decentralized, "new-world" appraoch to do so-- "old world" approaches of corporations and shareholder value just don't fit.
+Crypto projects are an ideal fit because they need a way to distribute the tokens that they natively generate, and need a decentralized, "new-world" approach to do so-- "old world" approaches of corporations and shareholder value just don't fit.
 The key early adopter is the SourceCred project itself: we have no corporate structure and no investors, but we reward everyone in the community via Cred and Grain.
 (Big thanks to [Protocol